athanor/athanor/readme.md

 ## Performance:

 The information conveyed by the high level __Essence__ types allow for a more performant and more scalable local search.
-These benefits are described in a paper being published in The 2019 proceedings of the International Joint Conference for Artificial Intelligence.
+These benefits are described in a [paper](https://www.ijcai.org/proceedings/2019/0148.pdf) published in the 2019 proceedings of the International Joint Conference for Artificial Intelligence.
 In this paper, we benchmark __ATHANOR__ against six state of the art local search constraint solvers.
-A version can be viewed here [link coming soon].

 In short: